Wally West: The Flash

 A difficult encounter was made with a vicious foe, the first Reverse-Flash (Eobard Thawne).
-Thawne had been killed by Barry Allen shortly before Allen's death, but this version of Thawne was from a time period before he became Allen's enemy - also served to increase the speed of the character, forcing him to push past a psychological block he had placed on his powers.
+Thawne had been killed by Barry Allen shortly before Allen's death, but this version of Thawne was from a time period before he became Allen's enemy.
+This encounter also served to increase the speed of the character, forcing Wally to push past a psychological block he had placed on his powers.
 To prevent himself from truly "replacing" Barry, Wally had subconsciously limited his speed so that he could never become his mentor's equal, but when Thawne arrived in the present and briefly posed as Barry Allen, his bragging that he would become the true Flash forced Wally past this block, as he feared Thawne replacing Barry more than he feared himself doing so.
 After this encounter, he was again Barry Allen's equal in speed, and eventually became even faster.
 Though he still had not been able to recover Barry's vibrational/phasing abilities for a time (he could vibrate through objects but this would cause the object to explode), he gained several new powers that Barry never had.
-He was able to share/steal speed, use his speed to kinetically upgrade his attacks, and super heal others, resulting him become so powerful that he even able to defeat physically stronger foes like Superman's enemy Mongul.
+He was able to share/steal speed, use his speed to kinetically upgrade his attacks, and super heal others.
+These upgrades resulted in him becoming so powerful that he was even able to defeat physically stronger foes like Mongul, an enemy of Superman.

 Writer Mark Waid expanded on the character's powers thematically and further redefined the character by introducing the Speed Force, an energy source that served as a pseudo-scientific explanation for his powers and that of other speedsters.
 Using this concept as a basis, the character's ability to tap into the Speed Force was used to expand his abilities.
 The character was now able to lend speed to other objects and people and create a costume directly out of Speed Force energy.
 Traditional powers such as the ability to vibrate through solid objects were also restored.
 Because of this, the Flash felt pressured into having to constantly be heroic 24/7.
-During this time, he joined the Justice League.
+Also during this time, he joined the Justice League.
 During Waid's run on the character, Wally married his longtime girlfriend, Linda Park.